pygame-community/pygame-geometry/docs/polygon.rst

         | :sg:`collidecircle((x, y), radius, only_edges=False) -> bool`
         | :sg:`collidecircle(x, y, radius, only_edges=False) -> bool`

-        The `collidecircle` method tests whether a given circle intersects the `Polygon`.
-It takes either a `Circle` object, a tuple of the form (x, y, radius) or the x, y coordinates of the center of the circle and its radius as arguments.
-It returns True if the circle intersects the `Polygon`, False otherwise.
+        Tests whether a given `Circle` collides with the `Polygon`.
+        It takes either a `Circle` or Circle-like object as an argument and it returns `True` if the circle collides with the `Polygon`, `False` otherwise.

         The optional `only_edges` argument can be set to `True` to only test whether the edges of the polygon intersect the `Circle`.
-This means that a circle that is completely inscribed or circumscribed by the `Polygon` will not be considered colliding with the `Polygon`.
+This means that a Polygon that is completely inscribed in, or circumscribed by the `Circle` will not be considered colliding.
+        This can be useful for performance reasons if you only care about the edges of the polygon.

         .. note::
             Keep in mind that the more vertices the polygon has, the more CPU time it will